Medical Device Reprocessing

 Upon graduating, you may find work in healthcare facilities, which may include:

-• hospital medical device reprocessing departments
+• hospital medical device reprocessing areas

-• public and private clinics
+• public and private healthcare clinics

 • surgical centres